hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 > **What’s this all about?**
 > DeFiPro Desktop is your **institutional-grade** DeFi HQ for macOS & Windows.
 Think portfolio tracker, trading terminal, yield analyzer, bot builder, tax engine, and secure wallet—all under one roof. 🔐✨
-🎉 Whether you manage a \$100k+ DeFi portfolio or just love geeking out on yield strategies, this app is built for you.

 <p align="center"><img width="900" height="600" src="pictures/dashboard.png" alt="Bot interface" /></p>